If you grew up a fan of comic books, you remember the Bat Signal.

 “We’re the only brick-and-mortar, cat-only rescue in the area,” she says.
 “When we looked at the data from local pounds, it was clear that cats were at much higher risk.

 “If 1,000 dogs and 1,000 cats enter the local pounds in a year, a large percentage of dogs will be reclaimed by their owners or transferred to rescue.
-For cats, only about 30 percent are reclaimed or rescued, while roughly 70 percent were euthanized, historically.
-It became clear that cats needed a dedicated voice, and that’s what Cat’s Cradle was created to be.”
+For cats, only about 30 percent were being reclaimed or rescued, while roughly 70 percent were euthanized, historically.
+We hear it all the time: ‘It’s just a cat.’
+If somebody’s dog ends up in the pound, they’ll pay the $150 to get it out.
+(Most people) aren’t going to pay to get their cat out.
+They’ll just go get another cat.”

-In some cases, they’re a cat’s last hope, as was the case in March 2012 when — just a few months after opening their doors — a cat named Corky found his way through their doors.
+In some cases, they’re a cat’s last hope, as was the case in March 2012 when — just a few months after opening — a cat named Corky found his way through their doors.

-“After consulting with a vet in Europe, (Dr. Burchill) fashioned a surgery,” Adams-Ventzke recalls.
+“After consulting with a vet he knew in Europe, (Dr. Burchill) fashioned a surgery,” Adams-Ventzke recalls.
 “And what he did was disconnected his legs, turned them around, and reconnected everything.
 For 28 days (after the surgery), we went out to Casselton every day to make sure Corky was okay and to take him outside and do therapy with him.”

 But that wasn’t the end of the story.